OBSERVATIONS

 The van I had was a very basic model of Nissan.
 The driver’s seat didn’t go very far back because of the cupboard.
 Two strangers would have been very cosey as the cupboard took up about 12” of space.

-The camper comes with a firm mattress set on a platform of storage areas, one thing there is a lot of.
-There are also 9 lights – if all were turned on, you could get a tan.
-A small cupboard has a sink (connected to a 2-gallon water tank) and a microwave which can only be used for 3 minutes periods as it drains the battery.
+The camper came with a firm mattress set on a platform of storage areas, one thing there is a lot of.
+There were also 9 lights – if all were turned on, you could get a tan.
+A small cupboard had a sink (connected to a 2-gallon water tank) and a microwave which can only be used for 3-minute periods as it drains the battery.
 There is also an air conditioner.
 I doubt it could run for 10 minutes without completely draining the second battery.
 There were 6 curtains for privacy.
+Neither the AC, microwave or cooker were of any value, but I’m sure added to the cost.

 A pillow and basic cutlery were supplied.
 Everything else was an extra charge: sleeping bags, camping chairs, a portable fridge and a camping stove.
 I travel with a sleep sheet and sleeping bag, was given a camping chair for free, didn’t need a fridge and rented a camping stove for 1,000Y to make coffee in the morning.
 Interestingly, there was no warning about CO accumulating if the stove was used inside.
 They aren’t too worried about your health, but that scratch, amongst many other scratches already there, was serious business.

 In the end, the stove was a waste of money.
-There’s nowhere with a picnic table to set it up and hot water was available in every convenience store and supermarket.
-Food is so cheap to buy as prepared meals, there were on advantages to cooking too.
+There’s nowhere with a picnic table to set it up, and hot water is available in every convenience store and supermarket.
+Food is so cheap to buy as prepared meals; there are no advantages to cooking.
 Salads are a good alternative to cooking.

 It was irritating that the fob didn’t work, and I had to crawl over the front seat to lock all the doors at night.